-[1] The Work and Training of the Royal Flying Corps and The Work and Training of the Royal Naval Air Service.

-All this to-day.
-To-morrow the Handley Page and Gotha may be occupying their respective niches in the museum of aerial antiquities, and we may be all agog over the aerial passenger service to the United States of America.
+[1] The Work and Training of the Royal Flying Corps and The Work and Training of the Royal Naval Air Service. occupying their respective niches in the museum of aerial antiquities, and we may be all agog over the aerial passenger service to the United States of America.